quantiota/SKA-Prime-Numbers/README.md

 Here is a polished version of your `README.md` file for the repository **SKA Prime Numbers**, including a `Structure` section placeholder and a touch of formatting refinement to enhance readability:

-# SKA Prime Numbers: Real-Time Learning of the Prime Sequence

-This project explores a radically new approach to understanding prime numbers through the lens of **Structured Knowledge Accumulation (SKA)**—a forward-only, entropy-driven learning framework.

-Unlike traditional number theory, which analyzes prime properties in a static or retrospective manner, this repository initiates a **real-time learning process** over the sequence of primes, aiming to uncover **hidden dynamics**, **regime transitions**, and **information structures** encoded in their progression.

 ##  Why This Is Surprising

 Prime gaps are famously irregular.
 However, by applying SKA and constructing transforms such as $\large f(n)$, we begin to see **bounded, wave-like patterns** emerge.